 Research

-Benchmarks and models for open-ended question answering over long-form video and narrative content, with an emphasis on semantic coherence across extended passages.
+Long-form question-answering and summarization over videos and other multi-modal narratives, with an emphasis on coherence across extended outputs.

 Why short-clip benchmarks aren’t enough